puneetkaura/subscription/README.md

-# Its a subscription world !
+# Its a subscription world ! .
+Last updated 7th April, 2019
 ### List of my subscription (Personal and Professional)
 1. Netflix
 2. Amazon Prime